rittvic/BuckyTheBadgerBot/README.md

 ## Self Hosting

-To get a local copy of the bot up and running for development and testing purposes, following these instructions.
+To get a local copy of the bot up and running for development and testing purposes, follow these instructions.

 ### Prerequisites